Marchev-Science/Summer-school-on-research-methods-2020/README.md

 **2020-07-19 Fundamentals**
 09:30 - 11:00 Angel Marchev, Sr. - General Theory of Systems, a systematic approach to research
 11:30 - 13:30 Workshop: Petar Nikolov - Introduction to Python & Jupyter notebook
-14:30 - 17:00 Workshop: Boryana Bogdanova - Introduction to R & R studio
+14:30 - 17:00 Workshop: Yulian Borisov - Introduction to KNIME
 17:00 - 19:30 Workshop: Teamwork on case assignments

 **2020-07-20 Fundamentals**
 09:30 - 11:00 Angel Marchev, Sr. - Cybernetics for the study of complex systems with feedback
-11:30 - 13:30 Workshop: Kaloyan Haralampiev - Introduction to Orange
+11:30 - 13:00 Boryana Bogdanova - Introduction to R & R studio
-14:30 - 17:00 Workshop: Yulian Borisov - Introduction to KNIME
+14:00 - 17:00 Workshop: Kaloyan Haralampiev - Introduction to Orange
 17:00 - 19:30 Workshop: Teamwork on case assignments

 **2020-07-21 Mathematical concepts**